moseskuriia/TanzanianWaterWells/README.md

 ## Data Understanding

 The dataset used was obtained from https://www.drivendata.org/competitions.
 It contains 59400 rows and 40 features some of which are similar in nature.
 After importing the necessary packages, I loaded the dataset into pandas dataframes.
 The target variable and the training values were in different CSV files.
 I then proceeded to merge the two pandas dataframes to be able to work on a single dataframe.

 Since my aim was to turn this into a binary classification problem, I chose to divide the problem into wells that need repair, and those that do not.
+This is because a binary classification problem will allow me to use modeling to make predictions.
 There were some wells that were functional but still needed repair, however, since our goal is to ensure all the wells are in proper working condition, this will fit the data very well.
 I also explored the missing values and the duplicates.

 ## Modeling

+I chose to build models to solve the particular problem at hand.
+The goal was to achieve prediction of needing repair or not needing repair data on wells to work with.
+Exploratory data analysis will tell me the current state of the wells.
+Modeling will enable me to predict their status given certain features to work with.

-The goal was to start easy and work my way to harder and more complex models.
-I aimed to build 4 models and their hyperparameter tuned counterparts.
+The goal is to start easy and work my way to harder and more complex models.
+I aim to build 4 models and their hyperparameter tuned counterparts.
 These are:
 1. DecisionTreeClassifier
 2. LogisticRegressor
 3. RandomForestClassifier
 4. K-Nearest Neighbors(KNN)

+The models suit this problem well because they are classifiers, and this is a classification problem.
+Some of them double as regressors, however, I will only focus on their classification element.

-Starting with my baseline accuracy, I can improve from there.
+Starting with our baseline accuracy,I can improve from there.
 If each of our models predicted every well to be functional, meaning it does not need repair, it would be 54% accurate.
 From there, we can compare the final accuracy numbers to see how each model performs.

+Accuracy will be the main metric used to evaluate these models.
+This is because we want the model to be able to correctly classify the wells above all else.
+The rest of the metrics will be used as support metrics.

 ## Evaluation